WLSW (FM): WLSW: keeping the oldies alive and other history

 In 1992, Wall decided to add oldies programming to his program lineup at WLSW.
 Though rival oldies station WWSW in Pittsburgh played oldies, none offered pre-British invasion R&B-based music which had become legendary in Pittsburgh, largely due to the popularity of legendary Pittsburgh disc jockey Porky Chedwick.

 According to a story in the Pittsburgh Tribune-Review, Wall had made the decision as he was traveling along the Pennsylvania Turnpike and had heard DJ Charlie Apple on the former WKPA on a cold November Saturday afternoon.
 Wall had heard Apple tell his listeners that since the station had been recently sold, and a format change was inevitable, it was his last show, thus there would be no special Christmas show as he had done in the past.

 According to the interview, Wall picked up his cellular car phone and dialed the studio line.
 He called Apple on the air and said "You'll do it on my station".
 Another WKPA DJ, Jeff Allen, was also offered a show on WLSW.
 Other reputed oldies DJs would gradually be added, including the legendary Porky Chedwick.

 WLSW had, in recent years, shifted its music from Top 40 to Hot Adult Contemporary and to an upbeat oldies format, adopting the moniker "MusicPower 104" in the early 1990s.
 Though the station was primarily music-intensive, it offered some full-service programming elements traditionally found on a typical small-market AM station, such as high school football and basketball, Pittsburgh Steelers football and Penguins Hockey.

 The oldies specialty weekend programming had been successful since debuting on WLSW in 1992.

-WKHB-FM today
+WKHB-FM

-After Stan Wall's death, the station was owned for a period of time by his estate and then subsequently sold to Broadcast Communications III, Inc. (BCI) with the closing of the transaction occurring on July 25, 2017.
+Stan Wall died June 3, 2015, after succumbing to years of health problems.
+Following his death, the station license was transferred to his estate, with his wife Sharon as administrator.
+After Sharon Wall died on June 23, 2017, it was sold to Broadcast Communications III, Inc. (BCI) with the closing of the transaction occurring on July 25, 2017.

 That same day, BCI implemented a power increase to full class A equivalent facilities which was previously applied for by FCC application approximately 3 months before the closing date while the parties were awaiting approval of the license transfer.
 Additionally that same day, BCI implemented a new Adult Contemporary format branded as "103.9 KHB", and began broadcasting from new studio facilities.
-On August 2, 2017, the call-sign was changed from WLSW to WKHB-FM.
+On August 2, 2017, the call sign was changed from WLSW to WKHB-FM.
+The WLSW call sign returned on December 15, 2024.
+In late April 2025, the brand became '2WLS', remaining with the AC format.